Martin lee Thomson and Danielle Price

-He is currently in his fourth year of study at the Trinity Laban Conservatoire of Music and Dance and has worked as a freelance musician with a variety of ensembles including The Old Jelly Rollers, Voodoo Love Orchestra, Gypsy Hill, Rum Buffalo, Carnyx Brass and Tàirneach.
+He graduated from Trinity Laban Conservatoire of Music and Dance in 2019 and has worked as a freelance musician with a variety of ensembles including The Old Jelly Rollers, Voodoo Love Orchestra, Gypsy Hill, Rum Buffalo, Carnyx Brass and Tàirneach.

 Most recently Martin appears on Mercury Nominated Jazz musician Laura Jurd's album 'Stepping back, Jumping in' alongside Rob Luft, Lizy Exell, Anja Lauvdal, Ligeti String quartet and Dinosaur.